 6. Explore Whakanewha Regional Park

 Whakanewha Regional Park is found on the south side of Waiheke Island.
 Its name means “to shade the eyes from the setting sun”.
-It has a calm and serene atmosphere to it and is home to mature coastal forests and endangered birds such as the spotless crake.
+It has a calm and serene atmosphere and is home to mature coastal forests and endangered birds such as the spotless crake.

 Walking along the beach, there are lots of shells and you can swim in the sheltered water here.
 If you want to spend a few days outdoors, camping is also available at the Poukaraka Flats Campground.
+It is only $17 NZD a night, which is a great price to stay on Waiheke Island!

 7. Hop-on hop-off bus tour